 St Peter and St Paul

-Peter and Paul were both friend of Jesus, but their lives were very different.
+Peter and Paul were both friends of Jesus, but their lives were very different.

 Peter, a fisherman in Galilee, was first named Simon but Jesus gave him the name ‘Peter’, which means ‘rock’.
 Jesus told Peter that he would build his Church on this rock.
 Jesus called Peter to leave his work as a fisherman and follow him.
 Peter became the leader of the twelve Apostles (the special friends of Jesus).
 When Jesus asked his friends who they thought he was, Peter said “You are the Messiah, the Son of the Living God.”
 At the Last Supper, Jesus foretold that Peter would deny him three times, before the cock crew.
 That night, when Jesus was arrested, Peter was so frightened that he denied knowing Jesus – three times – and then the cock crew, and Peter wept.
 After Jesus rose from the dead, he asked Peter three times “Do you love me?”
 When Peter replied, three times, that he did, Jesus told him “Feed my sheep”.
 Peter was an important leader of the early Church.
 After Pentecost he was able to preach to large crowds, telling them about Jesus.
 He became the first Bishop of Rome: the first Pope.